JonDemers/opcode-ssg/_posts/2014-11-19-https-wildcard-subdomain-dns-apache-tomcat-config.markdown

   - etc.
 1. I want to have a **PHP** wiki on the subdirectory `/wiki` and I want to send the rest of the traffic to Tomcat.
 1. **Tomcat** needs to know the subdomain (hostname) and will serve content accordingly.
-1. I don’t know the subdomains in advance because they are **chosen by users**, just like *.wordpress.com
+1. I don't know the subdomains in advance because they are **chosen by users**, just like *.wordpress.com

 Few parts were not trivial, so I will share my setup.